sachinboban/buggy/README.md

 A gesture controlled robot is a simple vehicle, whose movement is controlled by the gestures or movement of a simple controller.
-Depending on the gesture made using the controller, the robot can move forward, backward, left, right or halt.
-The robot can also move forward or backward while making a left or right turn.
+Depending on the gesture made using the controller, the robot can move forward, backward, left, right or come to a halt.

 ## Features
 * Wireless control
-* Forward/Backward motion with 3-level speed controlled
+* Forward/Backward motion with 3-level speed controls
 * Turn Left/Right both with and without forward/backward motion

 # Software requirements

-Download and install the Arduino software to run the .ino file.
+Download and install the [Arduino IDE] (https://www.arduino.cc/en/Main/Software) to compile and run the .ino files.

 # Hardware requirements